unclexo/software-craftsman/design-patterns/php/en/Factory method -  Dealing with object creation and conditional switch or if-else nested statements.md

 **Point 1: Defining an interface for creating an object**

 Point 1 says it provides an interface for creating an object.
-As we are working on the payment gateways, we should have an interface for creating payment gateway objects instead of creating them in the if-else nested statements.
+As we are working on the payment gateways, we should have an interface for creating payment gateway objects instead of creating them in the client code using if-else nested statements.
 So that they do not couple with the client code, the `handle()` method of `PaymentController` method.
 Let us provide an interface for doing so.

 The point to be noted is that if you are using either **interface** or **abstract method/class**,  you are abstracting something (in our case, we are abstracting object creation).
 Both do the same thing - abstraction.
 Put it in your brain.